AlfredHealth

 A negative HIV test result means that you have either:

-In cases where your body has not yet produced antibodies, you are most likely in the window period and you can be tested again in a few weeks' time.
+In cases where your body has not yet produced antibodies, you are most likely in the window period.
+You can be tested again in a few weeks' time.

 A positive HIV test result means that HIV antibodies have been detected and you have been infected with HIV.